abdelkader4004/AEK-Chat/README.md

 The users data is stored in a MySQL data base which contains:
 - A table for users and,
 - A relation table which links each users to its friends.
+The sql script "chatserveur.sql" conains the database structure.